227th AAS Meeting Event Descriptions

 Tuesday, 5 January | 6:30 pm - 8:00 pm

 Are you in the market for a career in astronomy?
 Thinking of making a change?
 Would you like to mentor an early career astronomer?
 Will your company be hiring in the near future?
-Then the Career Networking Reception is the place to be.
+Then the Career Networking and Job Fair is the place to be.
 Network with employers and potential employees.
 Learn about the many career services offered by the AAS, especially those offered onsite at the 227th Meeting.
 Employers will have a special opportunity to setup a table to meet and greet with attendees.

 Friday, 8 January 5:30 pm - 7:00 pm